Skip to Main Content

 Gift Valuation

 Appraisals of a gift to the Libraries for tax deduction purposes are the responsibility of the donor.
-The Libraries, as a donee, is disqualified from appraising donations.
+University Libraries, as a donee, is disqualified from appraising donations.
 If a gift is valued at greater than $5,000 and the donor wishes to deduct the gift for tax purposes, the donor must have the collection appraised by a certified appraiser, fill out IRS Form 8283, and send a copy to The University of Akron Libraries, Head of Collection Management, 315 Buchtel Common, Akron, Ohio 44325-1707.

 Taking a Tax Deduction